Last Updated on March 21, 2021 by Julia Wilson

-There are a number of possible causes of constant hunger in cats, some more serious than others.
+There are several possible causes of constant hunger in cats, some more serious than others.
 Cats don’t tend to be as food-obsessed as dogs and most (but not all) will self-regulate their food intake.
 However, a common question asked by cat owners is ‘why is my cat hungry all the time’?

 Questions to ask